 3. Effective online collaboration

-The benefits from using 3D modeling at the engineering office, reverberate around their own office work but, also across the entire construction process.
+The benefits of using 3D modeling at the engineering office reverberate around their own office work but also across the entire construction process.
 As structural engineers' job is in the middle of the construction value chain and affects many different parties, collaboration plays a vital role.
 The more data that flows between the engineering office and the other players in the construction process, the more smoothly and efficiently the project will run.

 The engineers can also benefit from using online collaboration platforms to pull together all the models and drawings made by different parties.
 From the engineering office to concrete contractors, all the construction project stakeholders can access the live 3D model.
 Everyone in the project can easily share their inputs, and review and comment on designs, drawings, and documents in real-time.
 Changes can be marked up and relayed back to the respective designer immediately for a quick response.

-4. 3D model is a visual representation of the building
+4. A 3D model is a visual representation of the building

 In terms of planning and testing ideas, civil engineering is very different from other fields of engineering.
 For instance, a mechanical engineer can do a prototype of the designed product, put a sensor on it, test it, and adjust it based on the test results.
 But in construction, when the building is ready, you cannot go back to the process and make changes.

 3D modeling is a way to bridge the gap between the vision and the finished building by showing virtually – but very accurately – what the structures will be like.
 In a very data-rich way, 3D models provide a transparent representation of the upcoming building and its parts.
-This visualization tool helps engineers and the entire construction team noticing the building details, creating various construction scenarios, and discussing a different alternative to solve challenges.
+This visualization tool helps engineers and the entire construction team notice the building details, create various construction scenarios, and discuss different alternatives to solve challenges.